Skyball2000/mc-server-manager/README.md

-# mc-server-manager
+# Minecraft Server Manager
-A Server Manager for Minecraft
+A simple Server Manager for Minecraft